smec-ethz/bamboost/README.md

 ### Write data
-You can use `dbmanagers` to write simulation or experimental data.
+You can use `bamboost` to write simulation or experimental data.
 Use the `Manager` to create a new simulation (or access an existing one).
 Say you have (or want to create) a database at `data_path`.
 The code sample below shows the main functionality.